christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 The way to connect them is through the fact that they were all married to the same woman, Berenice, granddaughter of King Herod (Bernice was also married to a man named "Marcus Antonius Polemo II" so that would make his father Marcus Antonius Polemon I aka Polemon of Laodicea https://en.wikipedia.org/wiki/Polemon_of_Laodicea).

+Also note how so many obscure ancestry client kings, prefects, and secretaries interlink via the same small pool of Herodian/Ptolemaic women and Tiberius Julius/Marcus Antonius names.

 I. The Ptolemaic, Julio-Claudian & Bosphoran Bloodline

 Alexander the Great's successors ("Diadochi") were Seleucus I Nicator who controlled a large chunk of the eastern territories, including Mesopotamia and Persia, Diodotus I Soter who controlled Bactria (possibly also India under the alias Ashoka the Great), and Ptolemy I Soter who controlled Egypt.
 Mainstream history presents the Ptolemies, Seleucids, Attalids, and Romans as separate, often warring entities.
 This is a Flavian-Vatican fabrication.
 In reality, they were four branches of a single Scythian-Sarmatian dynasty, a "Tetrarchy", administering different sectors of the empire from the Bosphoran center.